 Eq uity

+Target Equity% RSU/Annual Performance

-Target Equity% of Base Salary RSU/Annual Stock Award Performance Shares
+of Base Salary Stock Award Shares

 Employee Director 100% 76% 24%

 VP (Tier 1) 125% 72% 28%

 VP (Tier 2) 150% 60% 40%

 VP (Tier 3) 175% 50% 50%

 SVP + Scorecard Performance 50% 50%

 After the Compensation Committee determines the aggregate value of equity to be awarded using the Company's relative performance compared to the Peer Group and the appropriate total compensation for each Senior Executive, the Compensation Committee determines the actual number of Annual Stock Awards and Performance Shares to be issued based solely on a mathematical calculation using the closing price of our common stock on the date of grant.
 The fair value of a Performance Share is determined utilizing a Monte Carlo simulation model incorporating the terms of the Performance Share awards to determine the value at the date of grant.
 During 2015, the Named Executive Officers were granted 60% in the aggregate, and all nine of our Senior Executives were granted 72%, in the aggregate, of the total number of Performance Shares granted by the Company to its employees.
 The Named Executive Officers were granted 48% in the aggregate, and all nine of our Senior Executives were granted 57% in the aggregate, of the total number of the Annual Stock Awards granted during 2015.
 None of our Named Executive Officers or our nine Senior Executives received RSUs during 2015.
-Based on the total value of Annual Stock Awards, Performance Shares and RSUs granted, the Named Executive Officers were granted 29% of the total value, of the equity awards, and all nine of our Senior Executives officers were granted 29% of the total value, of the equity awards, and all nine of our Senior Executives were granted 29%.
+Based on the total value of Annual Stock Awards, Performance Shares and RSUs granted, the Named Executive Officers were granted 29% of the total value, of the equity awards, and all nine of our Senior Executives were granted 35% of the total value, of the equity awards granted during 2015.